Redesigning process modeling for efficiency and adoption

 - A confusing overview and difficulty modeling processes.

-- Ambiguous terminology, especially in the adding menu.
+- Ambiguous terminology, especially in the Add menu.

-Impact: These findings directly informed the redesign strategy, enabling the team to prioritize improvements that would have the greatest impact with the available team capacity.
+Impact: These findings directly informed the redesign strategy, enabling the team to prioritize improvements that would have the greatest impact given the available team capacity.

 Step-adding workflow in the original interface